vineetkeshari/TypeInference/README.md

 TypeInference
 =============

-Polymorphic type inference and safety for a language with integers and booleans
+Polymorphic type inference and safety for a language with integers, booleans and functions (parser included)